By Norman Carlisle (1963)

-In recent years a number of research labs have come up with new cements and glues = marvels of stickiness that will fasten almost anything to almost anything.
+In recent years a number of research labs have come up with new types of cement and glues = marvels of stickiness that will fasten almost anything to almost anything.
 They’ve been a boon to home craftsmen, industry, and amateur inventors.

 The miniature battery that powers Horton’s baby-comforting buzzer is one of the hottest ready-made invention components ever to emerge from the big labs.
 Independent inventors have used them to power everything from pencil sharpeners to swizzle sticks.
 At least 100 battery-powered toys – games, tanks, planes, submarines, boats, and animals – are the brainchildren of freelancers.

-Silencing baby (without violence) is easy with box that produces steady B-flat hum.
+Silencing the baby (without violence) is easy with a box that produces a steady B-flat hum.
 Transistors made invention possible.

 Invention for the birds: These mobile duck decoys with motors and propellor shafts use tiny batteries and motors on the market.